International Cost of Attendance & Scholarships

 If you are intending to study at USF on a different visa (e.g. E-2, H-4, R-2, etc.), please email a copy of your visa to firstname.lastname@example.org instead of completing this form.

-When you apply to USF, you will be automatically considered for merit scholarships based on your GPA, English proficiency, and SAT/ACT scores, if provided.
-Unfortunately, USF does not offer full-tuition merit scholarships for international students, and international students are not eligible to apply for financial aid.
+Unfortunately, USF does not offer full tuition scholarships for international students, and international students are not eligible for need-based financial aid.

 Financial Aid for U.S. Citizens and Permanent Residents

 If you are a U.S. citizen or permanent resident, you are eligible to apply for financial aid.